 Corequisite: TART 39AD and 51.
 You must enroll in the corequisite courses before enrolling in this course.

-Grading: letter grade or pass/no pass plates and costume plots, research and organization, clothing and theatrical costume history, patterns, budgets and development of costume portfolio.
+Formerly TART 44AB.
+This course presents techniques and theories of designing costumes for the stage.
+Topics include design elements, execution of costume plates and costume plots, research and organization, clothing and theatrical costume history, patterns, budgets and development of costume portfolio.
 Field trips (when possible) will be taken to augment this process, i.e.: museums, garment district, costume rental houses, etc.